aliyuarba/excelSplitter/README.md

 ## Installation Steps:

-Download the latest version of excelinaja on public release.
+Download the latest version of Excel Splitter on public release.

 Locate the downloaded installer file on your computer.